 At TIW, safety, quality and productivity go hand-in-hand; we’ve proven that as our health and safety practices improve, so do results.
-From analyzing workplace hazards to create a customized safety plan for every job, conducting ongoing training and giving employees, partners and subcontractors stop work authority, we foster an exceptional safety culture.
+From analyzing workplace hazards to creating a customized safety plan for every job, conducting ongoing training and giving employees, partners and subcontractors stop work authority, we foster an exceptional safety culture.

 Beyond adhering to government safety regulations and industry standards, everyone from the president to our employees and the certified tradespeople we hire commits to communicating proactively and taking every precaution to ensure their own and others’ safety.

 This Safety Program does not take precedence over provincial O. H. & S. Regulations.

 Safety is our first and most important core value.
 At TIW, our culture explicitly reinforces the need to build safety into everything we do.
 For us, safety isn’t just a promise; it’s a mindset.

 “We believe that every job-related accident and occupational injury is preventable and dedicate ourselves to ensuring each and every worker goes home safely at the end of the day”

 The senior management of TIW Steel Platework Inc. believes that a truly professional and successful company must have a good safety record including the protection and preservation of the natural environment.
 Therefore, we endorse our Safety Program as the framework within, and thus shall execute our work in the pursuit of a safety performance that will further reduce our accident frequency – the objective being a frequency of zero.